 Resolve disparities between local site plans and global corporate plans,

-Overcome implementation paralysis resulting from traditional funding models, and
+Overcome implementation paralysis resulting from traditional funding models,

 Implement a mindset of continuous improvement to obtain sustained results.